sitleng/CRCD/README.md

 git clone --recursive https://github.com/opencv/opencv-python.git
 ```

-2. Go to the OpenCV directory.
+2. Go to the OpenCV directory:
 ```
 cd opencv-python
 ```

 3. Add custom Cmake flags.
 Here is an example for the Nvidia RTX 4060 ti.

    (check the cuDNN at https://developer.nvidia.com/cuda-gpus):

 ```